ShivamRaje/Java-programs/README.md

 - Source files are organized to make. it easy to find and review specific concepts.

 ## Technologies Used
-All programs are written in **Java** and can be compiled and run on any IDE or command line with Java installed..
+All programs are written in **Java** and can be compiled and run on any IDE or command line with Java installed.

 ## How to Contribute
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.
 All constructive feedback is appreciated!